rails/rails/guides/source/threading_and_code_execution.md

 Framework Behavior
 ------------------

-The Rails framework components use these tools to manage their own concurrency needs too.
+The Rails framework components use the Executor and the Reloader to manage their own concurrency needs too.

 `ActionDispatch::Executor` and `ActionDispatch::Reloader` are Rack middlewares